 A principal objective of Leg 207 was to recover relatively expanded, shallowly buried Paleogene and Cretaceous sediments that could be used for paleoceanographic study of the tropical Atlantic.
-Of the five sites drilled, all recovered multiple sequences of Cenomanian and Turonian black shales, Campanian-Maastrichtian chalk, as well as Paleocene, lower Eocene, and middle Eocene chalk.
-In aggregate, the recovered sections form a continuous record of tropical sedimentation from the late middle Eocene (~38 Ma) to the late Campanian (~76 Ma) and from the Santonian (~83.5 Ma) to the late early Cenomanian (~98 Ma).
-The oldest sedimentary rocks recovered during Leg 207 are lower and middle Albian claystones (Site 1258), and the youngest are Pliocene-Pleistocene clay-rich nannofossil oozes (Site 1261).
-At all but one site (1261), the Paleogene was exposed at the seafloor or by <90 m of burial beneath Neogene sedimentary cover.
+Of the five sites drilled, all recovered multiple sequences of Cenomanian and Turonian black shales, Campanian-Maastrichtian chalk, as well as Paleocene, lower Eocene Eocene, and middle Eocene chalk.
+In aggregate, the recovered sections form a continuous record of tropical sedimentation from the late Middle_middle Eocene (~38 Ma) to the upper late Campanian (~76 Ma) and from the Santonian (~83.5 Ma) to the late early Cenomanian (~98 Ma).
+The oldest sedimentary rocks recovered during Leg 207 are lower and middle Albian claystones (Site 1258)-), and the youngest are Pliocene-Pleistocene clay-rich nannofossil oozes (Site 1261).
+In At all but one site (ODP-1261), the Paleogene was exposed at the seafloor or by less than-<90 m of burial beneath Neogene sedimentary cover.

 Neogene or Oligocene calcareous ooze is present at the seafloor at all the Leg 207 sites and consists mostly of winnowed foraminifer sands.
-The thickest Neogene sequence is present at Site 1261, where 370 m of Pleistocene, Pliocene, and upper Miocene strata is present above chalk of late middle Eocene age.
+The thickest Neogene sequence is present at Site 1261_1261, where 370 m of Pleistocene, Pliocene, and upper Miocene strata are is present above chalk of late middle Eocene age.
 The Neogene section at Site 1261 was spot cored through most of its thickness but appears to comprise an expanded sequence of lower Pliocene and upper Miocene deposits that form a drape over the shallower parts of Demerara Rise shoreward of the Leg 207 drill sites.
-Elsewhere, drilling encountered lower Miocene and lower Oligocene calcareous ooze below a thin veneer of Pleistocene foraminifer nannofossil ooze.
-At Site 1259, nearly 125 m of Oligocene and lower Miocene strata is present, but at least the upper 28 m represents a remobilized sequence that was slumped or eroded and redeposited in inverse stratigraphic order.
+Elsewhere, drilling encountered lower Miocene and lower Oligocene calcareous ooze below a thin veneer of Pleistocene foraminifer-foraminifer nannofossil ooze.
+At Site 1259, nearly 125 m of Oligocene and lower Miocene strata are is present, but at least the upper 28 m represent represents a remobilized sequence that was slumped, slumped or eroded and redeposited, redeposited in inverse stratigraphic order.
 Redeposited lower Oligocene calcareous ooze also is present at Site 1260.
-The E/O boundary is unconformable or highly condensed at all sites.
+The EoceneF/Oligocene_O boundary is unconformable or highly condensed at all sites.

-There are widespread Paleogene unconformities in the upper Eocene, the lower middle Eocene, and upper Danian (Figs. F10, F11).
-However, with the exception of the upper Eocene, the other hiatuses are mostly represented by sediment in at least one of the sites.
-Most notably, the widespread lower Eocene- middle Eocene hiatus, which is found virtually everywhere in the North Atlantic, is represented by apparently continuous sedimentation at Site 1258.
-Indeed, recovery at Site 1258 appears to include the most complete lower Eocene section cored by DSDP and ODP in the tropical oceans (Figs. F10, F11).
-In the Cretaceous, there is a condensed surface or unconformity across the Santonian-lower Campanian and another one between the upper Albian and lower Cenomanian (Figs. F12, F13).
+There are widespread Paleogene unconformities in the upper Eocene, the lower middle Eocene, and upper Danian (Figs. F10, 11F11).
+However, with the exception of the late Eocene, the other hiatuses are mostly represented by sediment in at least one of the sites.
+Most notably, the widespread early-lower Eocene-middle Eocene hiatus, that-which is found virtually everywhere in the North Atlantic, is represented by apparently continuous sedimentation in-at Site 1258.
+Indeed, recovery at Site 1258 appears to have recovered-include the most complete lower Eocene section cored by DSDP and ODP in the tropical oceans (Figs. F10, 11F11).
+In the Cretaceous, there is a condensed surface or unconformity across the Santonian-lower Campanian and another one between the upper Albian and lower Cenomanian

+(Figs. F12, 13F13).
 Further biostratigraphic work may well recover zonal markers for parts of the lower Campanian in the sequence of glauconitic sands that is present at the contact between the Turonian-Santonian black shales and the upper Campanian chalk.
-The age of the Albian-Cenomanian unconformity may be diachronous with the oldest Cenomanian section present at Sites 1258 and 1260, whereas Cenomanian sedimentation began slightly later in the late Cenomanian at the other sites.
+The age of the Albian-Cenomanian unconformity may be diachronous with the oldest Cenomanian section present at Site-Sites 1258 and 1260-1260, whereas Cenomanian sedimentation began slightly later in the late Cenomanian at the other sites.